yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

   * Otherwise use HTTP to call the obtained url and analyze the response.
 * Handle error response (HTTP 4xx / 5xx) for example by displaying the error.

-As the *Client App* traverses through Brokers, it SHALL maintain a list of all the DNS domains it traverses, which serves later as the Allowlist when traversing the response.
+As the *Client App* traverses through Brokers, it SHALL maintain a list of all the DNS domains it traverses, to be used as Allowlist for response handling traversal.

+As Authorization Servers MAY use Cookies to bind security elements (state, nonce, PKCE) to the user agent, causing the flow to break if said cookies are not present in subsequent HTTP requests, *Client App* MUST act as a browser would:

+* Store Cookies it obtains in HTTP responses.
+* Send Cookies in subsequent HTTP requests.

 #### Downgrade to App2Web

-If *Client App* reaches a *User-Interacting Authorization Server* but failed to locate an app claiming its urls, it may be impossible to relaunch the last authorization request on the browser as it might have included a single-use "OAuth 2.0 Pushed Authorization Requests" {{RFC9126}} request_uri which by now has been used and is therefore invalid.
+If *Client App* reaches a *User-Interacting Authorization Server* but no app claims its url, it needs to complete the flow on the browser.
+It may be impossible to relaunch the last authorization request on the browser as it might have included single-use elements such as a *request_uri* which by now has been used and is therefore no longer valid.

-In such a case the *Client App* MUST start over, generating a new authorization request without the **app2app** scope, which is then launched on the browser.
+In such case *Client App* MUST start over, generating a new authorization request without the **app2app** scope, which is then launched on the browser.

-The remaining flow follows "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not elaborated further in this document.
+The remaining flow follows "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not elaborated in this document.

 ### Processing by User-Interacting Authorization Server's App: